benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 Bounce Rate is a common KPI that is used to help measure the effectiveness and the relevance of landing pages in most analytics tools.
 This is commonly defined as visits that enter the website but do not include a click to another page.
 For Adobe Analytics, this metric does not include visits that include a click on the landing page.
 Interactions like downloads, video plays, and navigation may cause the bounce rate to be different from other tools.

 To compare like metrics across tools, use the **Single Page Visits** metric in Adobe Analytics instead of Bounces.
-The **Single Page Visits** metric includes the total number of visits that only included one page view, or visits that enter the website but do not include a click to another page.
+The **Single Page Visits** metric includes the total number of visits that only included one-page view, or visits that enter the website but do not include a click to another page.

 ### Create a calculated metric

 Most out-of-the box metrics in Adobe Analytics provide counts of things: how many pages viewed, how many files downloaded, how many seconds visitors spend on the site.
 Other tools, Google Analytics in particular, often show *index metrics* or *calculated metrics* by default.

 Index metrics typically divide counts of one thing by counts of another thing: for example, you might divide Conversions by Visits to get Conversion Rate.
 These metrics are helpful when you are trying to compare the effectiveness of items with different volumes.
-For excample, organic search might bring in ten times the traffic of social media, but conversion rates might show that social media converts at a far higher rate than organic search.
+For example, organic search might bring in ten times the traffic of social media, but conversion rates might show that social media converts at a far higher rate than organic search.

 Other tools let you create basic calculated metrics that divide, multiply, add, and subtract.
 Adobe's calculated metrics builder goes beyond this by letting you add segments an include mathematical functions like mean, standard deviation and variance.